-With a lawyers professional liability insurance policy being a claims made policy, this leads to the question about how to cover past acts.
-The Claims Made Policy form generally gives to the insured the right to purchase an Extended Reporting Period Endorsement (ERP/Tail).
-This would provide that coverage for past acts.
-Problem is that most attorney malpractice policies take away that right with an exclusion for attorneys that have been suspended from practice.
-If this is the case, only alternative for the suspended solo attorney is to make sure they report any issues that they suspect might arise to a claim prior to the termination of coverage.
-This may or may not provide some level of coverage.
-It would depend on whether the report of the incident meets the policy language requirement for reporting a claim.
+With a lawyers professional liability insurance policy being a claims-made policy, this leads to the question about how to cover past acts.
+The claims-made policy form generally gives to the insured the right to purchase an Extended Reporting Period Endorsement (ERP/Tail).
+The ERP then provides coverage for past acts.
+Problem is that most attorney malpractice policies take away that right with via exclusion for attorneys that have been suspended from practice.
+With this exclusion, the only alternative for the suspended solo attorney is to make sure that they report any issues that they suspect might rise to the level of a claim prior to the termination of coverage.